 Wastewater is water and solids that go into our sewage network from bathrooms, kitchens and laundries...

 Stormwater is the rain water that drains off the land.
 If not managed properly it can flood streets...

 - To ensure that our communities are provided with reliable and sustainable potable water supplies.

 - To provide a constant, adequate, sustainable and high quality water supply to Kaipara’s reticulated areas;

 - Clean, safe water is essential for communities and local economic development; and

 - Public water supplies ensure communities receive water at the cost of production.

 What we do

-The Kaipara District Council operates four community water supply schemes for Dargaville (including Baylys), Glinks Gully, Ruawai, and Maungaturoto.
+The Kaipara District Council operates five community water supply schemes for Dargaville (including Baylys), Glinks Gully, Ruawai, and Maungaturoto.
 These schemes are for the purpose of providing these communities with a constant, adequate and sustainable potable water supply.
 There is also a small scheme in Mangawhai.

 The Council owns and maintains the water supply network.
 The Water Supply Activity covering: